iotaledger/bee-rfcs/text/0000-bee-model-crate/0000-bee-model-crate.md

 - How to handle deserialization of the incoming, encoded transaction?

 - Where should the actual Transaction struct be initialized/returned?
-A option would be in the build() of the TransactionBuilder or as it currently is in the compute() of Pow.
+Current ideas are to put it in the build() of the TransactionBuilder or as it currently is in the compute() of Pow.

+- Where should Transaction fields get validated?
+One-time validation once build() is called by the separate *TransactionBuilderValidator* as it currently is, or use **setters** in the TransactionBuilder and validate in each setter separately?

+- Should we use setters for the TransactionBuilder?

+- Introducing a fluent API to the TransactionBuilder?